 The following steps will be taken by the school when disciplinary infractions occur.
-The steps in dealing with student misbehaviors at CIC are of a progressive nature in severity and will begin at different levels depending on the infraction and whether or not it is a repeated infraction.
-The levels of school consequences are: minor offenses and severe offenses.
+The steps in dealing with student misbehaviors at CIC are of a progressive nature in severity and will begin at different levels depending on the context, the infraction and whether or not it is a repeated Infraction.